 If you travel you obviously can’t bring a bigger monitor with you.
 But staring down at your laptop screen all day will soon hurt your neck.
 The solution: a laptop stand.

-This is a light-weight and often foldable stand that will bring your laptop at eye level and thus prevents neck pain.
+This is a lightweight and often foldable stand that will bring your laptop to eye level and thus prevents neck pain.
 One of the most popular ones is the Roost laptop stand.

 If you are using a laptop stand while working online and traveling, you will also need an additional keyboard because you won’t be able to work comfortably from your laptop keyboard anymore.

 Here you have several options:

 - You could go for a foldable keyboard, like the Samsers keyboard that comes with a touchpad.

 - Ultra-thin, light, and small keyboards, like the Arteck portable keyboard.

 - Or one of those roll-up silicone keyboards if you can find one in decent quality.

 11. Privacy Screen

 A privacy screen protector is something that I find particularly useful when working from public places like cafes or trains, especially when you work with confidential information.